spotinst/help/src/docs/ocean/cluster-overview-tab.md

 <img width="827" src="https://github.com/user-attachments/assets/80a3d140-e466-4548-91ea-74b749c6f6f2" />

-The information shown in the box depends on the type of event.
+>Note: The information shown in the box depends on the type of event.

 ##  Related Topics